-UX / UI Designer Joined almost 6 years ago
+UX / UI Designer Joined about 6 years ago

 I'm very open with sharing designs (and getting feedback) as they're being done - but I don't talk about every single decision that I make.
 Perhaps I should?
 My worry is that I would never get anything done.

 For example, one of the issues we're discussing at the minute is what a selected state should look like.
 How it should work functionally has never been an issue - but the team are reluctant with my choice because it would require changing it across our platform.
 Functionally there wouldn't be any issue - but it's purely the work required.
 Even so, we're not talking days worth of work - it might be an extra hour or two.

 The Product Owner is happy with my decision, but all it takes is a few of the team to do a couple sharp intakes of breath - and they get their way.
 It's just frustrating.

 Don't get me wrong - I don't want it to seem as though I'm only interested in getting my own way.
 I completely understand it if they have a valid point i.e. something is likely to take weeks extra for very little benefit.

 It seems that because a lot of my decisions are subjective, then I have to fight tooth and nail for them - but the Development Team just have to play the time card and they get their own way.

 My go to response now is always to suggest putting the two versions up for testing internally to see what our internal users prefer.
 The majority of times I come out the winner because inevitably mine is more usable.
 Then it's up to the developer to fight the battle of time vs. benefit to the product owner.

 Sounds like a cop out - and to be honest it is.